Meet Your Dog Ambassadors

 Hi, I’m Trevor.
-I have lived in Whitehill Bordon for the last 19 and a half years.
+I have lived in Whitehill & Bordon for the last 21 years.

 My wife and I love the walks around the area especially as they are dog friendly.
-Merlin our 2 year old Golden Retriever loves to say hello to everyone so it’s definitely a team effort.
+Merlin our 4 year old Golden Retriever loves to say hello to everyone so it’s definitely a team effort.

 Hello, I’m Beryl, an ex-teacher who has lived around here since 1988.